CREVIOS/SUST_HACKATHON_2024/README.md

 ####  Accessibility:
 Ensure the interface is usable by people with disabilities, adhering to WCAG guidelines.
 Provide alternative input methods (e.g., voice commands) for users with limited motor skills.

+# Build Details

+### Backend
+- cd backend and npm install --production.
+If you want to develop and rebuild javascript and other files utilize npm install instead.

+- If desired, edit app/config.json to change the listener to your liking.
+There are also some default options which may be definied for a few of the variables.

+- Run `npm start`

+- Fire up a browser, navigate to IP/port of your choice and specify a host (https isn't used here because it's assumed it will be off-loaded to some sort of proxy):http://localhost:2222/ssh/host/127.0.0.1

+- You will be prompted for credentials to use on the SSH server via HTTP Basic authentcaiton.
+This is to permit usage with some SSO systems that can replay credentials over HTTP basic.